-Two of the most common mistakes new growers make are overwatering and underwatering.
-These issues can not only prevent you from achieving your desired yield, they can quite honestly ruin your grow.
+Two of the most common mistakes new growers make are over watering and under watering.
+These issues can not only prevent you from achieving your desired yield.
+They can honestly ruin your grow.

 We're going to teach you best practices for providing your plants the perfect amount of water, every time.

-But first, we want to explain the problems that can arise when you water too much or too little, to help you understand the gravity of this task.
+We want to explain the problems that can arise when you water too much or too little.
+This will help you understand the gravity of this task.

-Watering your plants haphazardly with no regard for the quantity and/or frequency can lead to serious issues in your garden or grow room.
+Watering your plants without thought can lead to serious issues in your garden or grow room.

-Overwatering is more common, as new growers tend to overestimate how much water their container plants truly need.
-Overwatering can lead to serious root related issues, such as root rot.
+Over watering is more common since new growers tend to over guess how much water their plants truly need.
+Over watering can lead to serious root related issues, such as root rot.

-It also can contribute to all kinds of fungus and mold-related problems.
-When you water your plants too heavily or too frequently, your soil doesn't have a chance to dry out, which creates the perfect conditions for pathogens to infiltrate and reproduce.
+It also can aid all kinds of fungus and mold-related problems.
+When you water your plants too much your soil doesn't have a chance to dry out.
+This creates the perfect conditions for issues to come up.

 If you are growing indoors, all that extra water goes up into the environment, creating humidity issues.
 This can lead to mold/mildew overtaking any area of the plant.

-Conversely, under-watering can lead to issues.
-If you don't water your plants enough, they will be more prone to heat stress, while leading to stagnant growth.
+On the other hand, under-watering can lead to issues.
+If you don't water your plants enough, they will be more prone to heat stress.
+This could lead to stagnant growth.

-You'll be able to tell relatively quickly if your plants are underwatered or overwatered.
+You'll be able to tell quickly if your plants are under watered or over watered.

-If your plants are looking droopy, wilting, sickly, or lifeless, and the media is dry, it is likely an underwatering issue.
+If your plants are looking droopy or lifeless and the media is dry, it is likely an under watering issue.

 You can also look for yellowing or browning leaves, as this indicates the plant may be drying out.

-To tell the difference between under/overwatering, look for dark green leaves and curling/clawing of the leaves.
-This is an indication of overwatering.
+To tell the difference between under/over watering, look for dark green leaves and curling/clawing of the leaves.
+This is a sign of over watering.

 So, the bottom line is you need to water just the right amount to sustain healthy plants.

-But how do you know what this figure is?
-Let's cover the factors that go into how much water your plants need.
+Let's cover everything that goes into how much water your plants need.

 Factors affecting how frequently and heavily you should water plants